 Liquidity risk arises from the financial liabilities of the Group and the Group's ability to meet its obligations to repay these financial liabilities as and when they fall due.
-Pact has a range of liabilities at 30 June that will be required to be settled at some future date.
+Pact has a range of liabilities at 30 June that will be required to be settled at some future date

-What is the risk?
-How does Pact manage this risk?
-Impact at 30 June 2016 The risk that Pact cannot meet its obligations to repay its financial liabilities as and when they fall due.
-Having access to an adequate amount of committed credit facilities.
-Maintains a balance between continuity of funding and flexibility through the use of bank overdrafts, loans and debtor securitisation.
-The Group is in a net current asset deficiency of \$31.8 million at balance date, however it has: \$197.3 million of unused credit within its syndicated facilitates; and \$20.2 million unused overdraft facility.
+The risk that Pact cannot meet its obligations to repay its financial liabilities as and when they fall

+- Having access to an adequate amount of committed credit facilities. - Maintains a balance between continuity of funding and flexibility through the use of bank overdrafts, loans and debtor securitisation.

+The Group is in a net current asset deficiency of \$31.7 million at balance date, however it has:

+- \$197.3 million of unused credit within its syndicated facilitates; and - \$20.2 million unused overdraft facility.

 The Directors have assessed that due to the Group's access to undrawn facilities and forecast positive cash flows into the future they will be able to pay their debts as and when they fall due, and therefore it is appropriate the financial statements are prepared on a going concern basis.